Photo above: Camp at Lower Gardiner Lake, our base for climbing Mt. Clarence King.

 Day 3 climb Mt.
 Ritter and Banner Peak

-Day 4 cross country down drainage of Lake Catherine, then over pass south of Forester Peak, I think we camped somewhere on Forester Creek.
-[Photo]
+Day 4 cross country down drainage of Lake Catherine to Bench Canyon, then over pass south of Foerster Peak, (we camped on Foerster Creek).

 Day 5 drop to Triple Fork of Merced River (some cross country) then up trail towards Red Peak, camp in basin to the east of Red Peak